-What Happens With Insurance If Two People Own Property and One Person Damages the Property?
+If Two People Own Property and One of the People Intentionally Damages the Property, Is Insurance Valid?

 Insurance Policies Exclude Intentional Damage When Caused By An Insured Person; However, If Property Is Jointly Owned By People Insured Under the Policy, Then Coverage For the Innocent Person Statutorily Remains Valid.

 Understanding When Coverage Remains Available For Persons Uninvolved Within Intentional Damage Incidents

 Once in a while an incident will occur where more than one person is an owner of, or holds an interest in, property insured under a policy wherein both persons are also the insured persons.
 Situations involving co-owned or co-interested property are actually quite common.
 Examples of property with multiple persons sharing ownership or otherwise holding an interest include: